satabartosarkar123/resume_Evauator/docs/integration-guide.md

 - Requires an active virtual environment with API keys (`llm_provider=gemini` or `mistral`).
 - `summary` is a dictionary with keys such as `summary_text`, `core_skills`, `tooling`, `domain_experience`, `quantifiable_highlights`, `leadership_experience`, `total_years_experience`, `seniority`, `knowledge_statements`.
 - If the LLM response cannot be parsed, the function returns a fallback dictionary with empty lists and the raw text.
+- Salient skills are extracted downstream via `util.keyword_extractor` (YAKE), scrubbed with an LLM guard, and then classified by an LLM into canonical buckets so you always get clean, deduplicated categories.

 **Common use-cases**
 - UI teams: show the structured summary to users.